 In the French cuisine, a velouté is the mother sauce for a variety of exquisite stock-based white sauces.
-It’s prepared by combining roux with chicken, white pork or white veal stock (depending on the dish to be sauced) seasoned with spices and simmered, whisking, until the sauce thickens.
+It's prepared by combining roux with chicken, fish, white pork or white veal stock (depending on the dish to be sauced) seasoned with spices and simmered, whisking, until the sauce thickens.

 PREPARATION TIME: 15 minutes – Makes about 1 cup (16 tablespoons)

-1 tablespoon Classic or Low-Cholesterol Roux (Healthy Meat and Potatoes page 190)
+1 tablespoon Classic Roux

 Cayenne pepper to taste

 In a medium-hot gourmet skillet or wok, bring the stock to a simmer 270°F (132°C).
 Add the roux and whisk until mixture thickens, 5 to 10 minutes.
 Season with cayenne.